-The Work Number® is our key repository of employment and income data serving our Verification Services business unit.
-We rely on payroll data received from over three million organizations to regularly update the database.
+The Work Number® is our key employment and income data platform providing a service on behalf of our employer customers to the lenders, government agencies and other customers of our Verification Services business unit.
+We rely on payroll data received from over four million organizations to provide up-to-date verifications.
 The updates occur as employers and other data contributors transmit data electronically to Equifax from their payroll systems.
 Employers provide this data to us so that we can handle verification requests on behalf of each employer.
-We use this data to provide automated employment and income verification services to verifiers, who are lenders, employers/background screeners and government agencies.
+We use this data to provide automated employment and income verification services to verifiers who are lenders, employers/background screeners and government agencies.

 The fees we charge for services in these two business units are generally on a per transaction basis.
-We have not experienced significant turnover in the employer contributors to the database because we generally do not charge them to add their employment data to The Work Number® database, and the verification service we offer relieves them of the administrative burden and expense of responding to third-party employment verification requests while providing them with the assurance that the process is automated and not subject to human interpretation.
-The Work Number[®] database held about 168 million current and 657 million total (current and historic) employment records at December 31, 2023.
+We have not experienced significant turnover in the employer contributors to the platform because we generally do not charge them to add their employment data to The Work Number®, and the verification service we offer relieves them of the administrative burden and expense of responding to third-party employment verification requests while providing them with the assurance that the process is automated and not subject to human interpretation.
+The Work Number held about 188 million active and 734 million total (active and historic) employment records at December 31, 2024.